upvalue/refractory/README.md

 - Being a highly extensible editor framework
 - Supporting Markdown or any other standard exactly as written
+- Supporting pasting in content created elsewhere and editing it well

 ## How to use in your own projects

 Right now just copy the files from src/; it's not npm-ready